 The Shiny CRT Calculator doesn’t analyse protocols directly but it serves as a tool to calculate power and sample sizes for Cluster Randomised Trials.
 Find it at https://clusterrcts.shinyapps.io/rshinyapp/.

-The best protocol analysis software for your research depends on your specific goals.
+The best clinical trial protocol analysis software for your research depends on your specific goals.
 Whether it’s risk assessment, or financial and capacity planning, a dedicated tool can significantly streamline your workflow.

-Fast Data Science is committed to expanding our NLP capabilities beyond HIV and TB.
+Fast Data Science is committed to expanding our NLP capabilities to new disease areas.
 Stay tuned for future updates as we strive to empower researchers across a wider range of clinical trials!